chainwayxyz/bitcoin-mock-rpc/README.md

 of this library can be taken as a reference.

 **Disclaimer:** This library **must not** be used for consensus purposes.
-And not gives a guarantee to act %100 as the Bitcoin itself.
+And not gives any guarantee to act as the Bitcoin itself at any scale.
+Use it at your own risk.

 ## Differences Between Real Bitcoin RPC and Feature Set